openhive-network/balance_tracker/docker/README.md

 - *default* - alias for *psql-client*
 - *psql-client* - builds psql client image
+- *full* - builds full image
 - *ci-runner* - builds CI runner

-There are also some other targets meant to be used by CI only: *ci-runner-ci*
+There are also some other targets meant to be used by CI only: *ci-runner-ci*, *full-ci*

 To build a given target run `docker buildx bake [target-name]`.
 If no target name is provided the *default* target will be built.